 A fire in the Spanish city of Valencia has killed at least 4 people

-VALENCIA, Spain — A fire engulfed two residential buildings in the eastern Spanish city of Valencia on Thursday, killing four people and leaving 19 others missing hours after the blaze started, authorities said.
+VALENCIA, Spain — Firefighters and army experts on Friday were calculating the risks of entering a residential block that was destroyed by fire in the eastern Spanish city of Valencia, killing four people and leaving 14 missing.

-The fire sent fleeing residents onto balconies where some were rescued by firefighters, officials said.
+Valencia Mayor María José Catalá said that both the danger of the 14-story building collapsing and the continuing intense heat from the fire were preventing emergency workers from getting in to search for possible survivors.

+Firefighters continued to hose down parts of the gutted building some 15 hours after the blaze started.

+It was not immediately made known how many people were in the building at the time, but dozens are believed to have lost their homes and belongings.

+Residents of the building were given accommodation in hotels or in the homes of relatives or neighbors, authorities said.

-Firefighters rushed to the scene on the outskirts of the city center as flames burst from windows of the 14-story residential building where the blaze apparently started.
-Residents could be seen waiting for rescue on balconies, and firefighters used a crane to lift two residents from one of the balconies.
+Firefighters rushed to the scene on the outskirts of the city center Thursday evening as flames burst from windows.
+Firefighters used a crane to lift two residents from one of the balconies.

-Valencia's assistant emergency services director, Jorge Suárez told reporters that four people were confirmed dead and that some six hours hours after the blaze started firefighters were trying to cool down the outside of the building before attempting to go inside.
+The fire started in one part of the complex and spread to an adjacent building.

-Soldiers from Spain's Military Emergency Unit also were deployed and medics set up a large tent to tend to the injured on the scene.
+Some 90 soldiers from Spain's Military Emergency Unit and 40 firefighting trucks also were deployed.

-The cause of the fire was not immediately known, but news reports said it might have spread rapidly owing to materials used in the building's structure.
+The cause of the fire was still not known early Friday.
+Catalá said it was too early to comment on news reports that suggested it might have spread rapidly owing to materials used in the building's structure.
+The building was said to have been built some 15 years ago.

 The fire sent clouds of black smoke billowing skyward that could be seen from afar.
 Spain's weather agency, Aemet, reported winds of up to 60 kph (40 mph) at the time.